 Someday, our understanding of the causes of ADHD may lead to more effective therapies.
-More recent research evidence is building for the importance of genes and heritability contributing significantly to someone being more susceptible to being eventually diagnosed with the disorder.
+Recent research evidence is growing regarding the importance of genes and heritability significantly contributing to a person’s chances of an eventual diagnosis of this disorder.

 Genes & ADHD